-Police were investigating whether the double-decker Phoenix dive boat had been inspected by marine officials as required before it set sail Thursday, Weerasak said.
+Police were investigating whether the double-decker Phoenix dive boat had been inspected by marine officials as required before it set sail on Thursday, July 5, Weerasak said.
 The Meteorological Department issued warnings for small ships not to go to sea that day but bigger boats like the Phoenix could sail after inspection.

-Tourism is a vital part of the Thai economy, with the World Bank estimating the Southeast Asian nation generates about 12 percent of its gross domestic product from tourism receipts.
+Tourism is a vital part of the Thai economy, with the World Bank estimating the nation generates about 12 percent of its gross domestic product from tourism receipts.
 Chinese tourists are a key driver of the industry, accounting for 9.8 million of the record 35.38 million tourists to visit the country last year.

 Local police chief Sorasak Yenprem said the captain of the Phoenix has been charged with “careless conduct leading to death” and could face more than three years in jail.

 He said the captain of another boat that capsized on the same day and the manager of a travel agency that chartered the boat have also been charged for being careless leading to injuries.
 All the passengers from the second ship were rescued.